Tyrrell Tapaha: Work

 Tapaha's work explores "the complexity of lived experience, imagined futures and the rich history of their community."
 Using a vertical, traditional Navajo-type loom with a batten and weaving comb, they produce woven textiles and fiber art using hand spun vegetal matter dyed Navajo-Churro fleece, alpaca (Navajo-raised as well as New Zealand-raised), mohair, and merino wools in a style that combines contemporary with traditional imagery.
 Tapaha gathers desert plants from Arizona and Utah to make the dyes used in the weavings.
 They also use contemporary alternative fibrous materials, for example, recycled plastic yarn.
 Tapaha has described the work as collage-like "visual abstraction" in which woven pieces are broken apart and then rewoven "back together in some type of amorphous figure."
 They have also developed, with Ira Vandever, a blended fiber from hemp combined with Churro wool, and often combines several types of fiber in a single work.
 In addition to the pictorial textiles he weaves, he is also a printmaker and creates felted objects that are both utilitarian and aesthetic.
 One of Tapaha's passions are the Diné teachings and kinship system of K'e.
 Tapaha has stated:

+Every aspect of Diné weaving has teachings sowed from past generations that encourage learning generations to think critically about resource use, hard work, reverence, and persistence.

 Tapaha's work has been exhibited at the Museum of Indian Arts and Culture in Santa Fe, the Museum of Contemporary Arts Flagstaff, among other venues.
 Their work has been featured in the Baltimore Sun, the Navajo Times and Hyperalleric, Native American Art Magazine among other publications.
 They are one of four Diné artists featured in the film Weaving the Future directed by Shaun Price.
 Nicholas Geib has made a short documentary film on Tapaha and their work.